Luc-Olsthoorn/IntroToWebLessons/lesson1.md

 2. Make an endpoint `(/user)` where you can POST a name, and it stores it on the server (in a variable is fine)

+3. On the index.html page in step 1: Make a text input with a button to POST the data to the /user endpoint

-3. On the index.html page in step 1, create Javascript to call another endpoint `(/users)` GET
+4. On the index.html page in step 1: create Javascript to call another endpoint `(/users)` GET

 4. Display this list of users